yanrocklu/react-display-movie/README.md

 * Run start

-  This will run the _'serve'_ npm task
+  This will start your app

   ```bash
   npm start